What is a concussion injury compensation claim?

 Very Severe Brain Injury £344,150 – £493,000 Vegetative or minimally conscious state.
 Little or no response to environment.
 Full-time care required.

-Moderately Severe Brain Injury £267,340 – £344,150 Serious disabilities with severe cognitive/physical impairment.
+Moderately Severe Brain Injury, Serious Disabilities £267,340 – £344,150 Serious disabilities with severe cognitive and physical impairment.
 Major impact on independence and life expectancy.
+Professional care essential.

-Moderate Brain Injury – No Return to Work £183,190 – £267,340 Lasting intellectual or sensory problems, personality change, and no realistic chance of returning to work.
+Moderate Brain Injury, No Return to Work £183,190 – £267,340 Lasting intellectual or sensory problems and personality change with no realistic prospect of returning to work.
+Significant ongoing support needs.

-Moderate Brain Injury – Some Return to Work Possible £110,720 – £183,190 Moderate intellectual or sensory deficits.
+Moderate Brain Injury, Some Return to Work Possible £110,720 – £183,190 Moderate intellectual or sensory deficits.
 Some ability to work, but significantly reduced.
+Ongoing support and rehabilitation likely required.

-Moderate Brain Injury – Memory/Senses Affected £52,550 – £110,720 Problems with memory, attention, balance, or senses.
+Moderate Brain Injury, Memory/Senses Affected £52,550 – £110,720 Problems with memory, attention, balance, or senses.
 Work may be possible.
 Risk of epilepsy may be present.
+Daily life impacted but independent living broadly achievable.

-Minor Brain Injury (Concussion) £2,690 – £15,580 Symptoms resolve within weeks to two years.
+Minor Brain Injury £2,690 – £15,580 Symptoms resolve within weeks or up to two years.
 Covers mild head injuries or concussions with minimal or no lasting brain damage.

 What are special damages for concussion injury claims?